Pediatrics

 PR/CR: A minimum grade of C is required unless otherwise indicated.

-Prerequisites: PEDS 7010, PEDS 7020, or permission of the instructor.
+Prerequisite: PEDS 7010 or equivalent and permission of instructor.

 Students not in the basic sciences pillar will spend 3 weeks in a basic sciences lab during which they will learn about techniques, methods and analyses related to their area of study.
 Required for students outside the basic sciences pillar.